echoloc

 Who should be selling to companies that use TypeScript?

-Vendors best positioned to sell into TypeScript-hiring telecom companies include cloud platform providers, API management vendors, frontend testing tool companies, and developer productivity or observability platforms.
+Vendors best positioned to sell into TypeScript-heavy telecom teams include cloud infrastructure providers, API management platforms, developer productivity tools, and enterprise security or compliance software.